Nsustain/nsustain.com/README.md

 We are a bunch of
 open-source developers
 who were trying to find
-an idea we can work on for the envrionment, an idea that touches our heart, an idea that's worth our time and devotion, but we couldn't.
+an idea we can work on in order to help the envrionment, an idea that touches our heart, an idea that's worth our time and devotion, but we couldn't.
 It was such a tragedy